Codecademy/docs/content/html/concepts/tags/terms/picture/picture.md

 Some use cases for this example include the following:

-- Art direction, where responsive designs offer an alternative image to fit within smaller or larger displays based on the media being used.
+- Creating a responsive design where an alternative image is used based on the display size.
 - Optimizing page load times in situations where certain images take longer to load and having an alternative image that loads faster comes in handy.